scalableinternetservices/yam/README.md

 ## Team yam

 Built with tender, loving care by **Team yam**:
-Crystal Hsieh
+* Crystal Hsieh
-Ky-Cuong Huynh
+* Ky-Cuong Huynh
-Ryan Voong
+* Ryan Voong
-Trevor Anderson
+* Trevor Anderson

 ## Project Description

 Yam is a multiplayer gaming platform.
-We're beginning with tic-tac-toe, and plan on rapidly adding new features (rankings, leaderboards, etc.) and games.
-Check back soon for the latest and greatest!
+We're beginning with tic-tac-toe, and plan on rapidly adding new features Check back soon for the latest and greatest!

+Here's what we have planned right now for our core features:

+* Multiplayer tic-tac-toe matches between users, with game state managed by the server to prevent cheating
+* A match-making system, allowing random matches, or ones selected by player ranking
+* User profile pages: know thyself and know thy opponent

 ## Links